kubedb/cli/docs/guides/monitoring.md

  - `spec.monitor` specifies that CoreOS Prometheus operator is used to monitor this database instance.
 A ServiceMonitor should be created in the `demo` namespace with label `app=kubedb`.
 The exporter endpoint should be scrapped every 10 seconds.

 KubeDB operator watches for `Postgres` objects using Kubernetes api.
-When a `Postgres` object is created, KubeDB operator will create a new StatefulSet and a ClusterIP Service with the matching tpr name.
+When a `Postgres` object is created, KubeDB operator will create a new StatefulSet and a ClusterIP Service with the matching crd name.
 KubeDB operator will also create a governing service for StatefulSets with the name `kubedb`, if one is not already present.
-If [RBAC is enabled](/docs/guides/rbac.md), a ClusterRole, ServiceAccount and ClusterRoleBinding with the matching tpr name will be created and used as the service account name for the corresponding StatefulSet.
+If [RBAC is enabled](/docs/guides/rbac.md), a ClusterRole, ServiceAccount and ClusterRoleBinding with the matching crd name will be created and used as the service account name for the corresponding StatefulSet.

 ```console
 $ kubedb get pg -n demo